GPSnoopy/RayTracingInVulkan/README.md

 Using a GeForce RTX 2080 Ti, the rendering speed is obscenely faster than using the CPU renderer.
 Obviously both implementations are still quite naive in some places, but I'm really impressed by the performance.
 The cover scene of the first book reaches ~90fps at 1280x720 using 8 rays per pixel and up to 16 bounces.

 I suspect performance could be improved further.
 I have created each object in the scene as a separate instance in the top level acceleration structure, which is probably not the best for data locality.
-The same goes displaying multiple [Lucy statues](http://graphics.stanford.edu/data/3Dscanrep/), where I have naively duplicated the geometry rather than instancing it multiple times.
+The same goes for displaying multiple [Lucy statues](http://graphics.stanford.edu/data/3Dscanrep/), where I have naively duplicated the geometry rather than instancing it multiple times.

 ## Building